nadir-zeeshan/sensor-realistic-synthetic-data/README.md

 ## Synthetic Dataset Examples
 ### Synthetic Dataset 1
 - This synthetic dataset is captured at two exposure levels statically and dynamically (i.e., static_ and dynamic_ at EV-3 (low) and EV0 (high)).
 We use a proprietary algorithm to compute the Blendmap first and then use the exposure fusion algorithm to generate the HDR ground-truth for this dataset.
-We will make this dataset publicly available shortly.

 - Three examples below.